 Spring Discussions: Faith and Life

-Weekly reading assignments and discussions of a biblical worldview and the Christian life (Thursdays during the spring semester, 6:30-8:30 p.m.)
+Weekly community study of Scripture and application to Christian life (Thursdays during the spring semester, 6:30-8:00 p.m.)

 Regular meetings with an older Christian from the Charlottesville community (arranged with mentor)